shermanhuman/valueoptimizedsupport/README.md

 - the user has a problem
 - they describe that problem clearly (guide engagement)
-- support responds in a timeframe the user can accept (~punctuality)
+- support responds in a timeframe the user can accept (responsiveness)
 - customer feels that they have been heard (empathy)
 - the resolution is accepted by the customer (competence)
 - customer feels they can trust communication from the organization (trust)